marilius12/taxes/pages/taxes-on-investments.md

 # Taxes on investments

 Most countries have separate tax rates for investment income.
 Some (esp. low-tax countries like Romania) have a flat rate, others distinguish short-term and long-term gains (ex: US, Georgia).
-In some countries, only a portion of the investment income is taxed (ex: 50% in Canada) and certain deductions and/or tax credits apply.
-Yet in others, investment income is generally taxed as ordinary income (ex: Estonia).
-Sometimes, investment income is also subject to socials (ex: Hungary, Romania).
+In some countries, only a portion of the investment income is taxed (ex: 50% of capital gains in Canada) and certain deductions and/or tax credits apply.
+Yet in others, investment income is taxed as ordinary income (ex: Estonia) and may even be subject to socials (ex: Hungary, Romania).

 The tax treatment will usually depend on: